DiscoverAtlanta.com homepage

 Omakase Table

 In Atlanta, a pop-up can morph into a restaurant with one Michelin Star.
-This happened to chef Leonard Yu whose pop-up ultimately became his Omakase Table restaurant in Atlanta’s West Midtown, with dishes like Wagyu beef poached in sukiyaki sauce with a quail egg, uni gohan with otoro.
+This happened to chef Leonard Yu whose pop-up ultimately became his Omakase Table restaurant, with dishes like Wagyu beef poached in sukiyaki sauce with a quail egg, uni gohan with otoro.
 When it comes to nigiri, expect to find delectable bits like kawahagi topped with flash-frozen liver paste and seared sharkskin sole with engawa.

 Tomo Japanese Restaurant